ecker-lab/TreeLearn/README.md

 ## Updates!!
 * 【2024/01/16】 Provide a new version of ``model_weights_diverse_training_data.pth`` (can be found [here](https://doi.org/10.25625/VPMPID)) that produces visually more appealing results.
+* 【2024/06/19】 Significant speed up of propagation of results to original point cloud.

 ## Setup